 The landlord and tenant must attend their respective court hearings.
 Unless the tenant is defending against the eviction, these preliminary hearings will typically be held separately.

-If the tenant doesn’t appeal within five days, the landlord then files a Request for Writ of Possession to the court.
+If the tenant doesn’t appeal within five days, the landlord will file a Request for Writ of Possession with the court.

 Related Texas Court Forms